jams2/inotify_lite/README.md

     for e in events:
     	print(IN_FLAGS(e.mask))

-# Watch the home directory for successful file writes.
+# Watch the home directory for successful writes.
 watcher = TreeWatcher(my_callback, "~", all_events=False, flags=IN_FLAGS.CLOSE_WRITE)
+watcher.watch()
 ```